MannLabs/alphapeptdeep/README.md

 ```

 All these functionalities take a `settings_dict` as the inputs, the dict
 structure is the same as the settings yaml file.
-See the documatation of `generate_library`, `transfer_learn`, `rescore`.
-See https://alphapeptdeep.readthedocs.io/en/latest/module_pipeline_api.html for details.
+See the documatation of `generate_library`, `transfer_learn`, `rescore` in https://alphapeptdeep.readthedocs.io/en/latest/module_pipeline_api.html.

 #### ModelManager